ALAMEDA -- City Manager Debra Kurita announced her resignation Thursday after serving in the post for three-and-half years.

 Kurita previously worked as an assistant city manager in Santa Ana.
 Her background in city government stretches back 27 years.

 "She has been good to work with," Mayor Beverly Johnson said Thursday.
 "She has had a lot of accomplishments.
 But there are still a lot of challenges for a city manager here.
 Alameda is a very complex city."

 During her time as city manager, the city has seen the redevelopment of the Alameda Theatre and Cineplex -- which officials hope will provide an economic boost to downtown -- and face-lifts at Alameda Towne Centre and at the Bridgeside Center near the Fruitvale Bridge.

-But redevelopment at the former Naval Air Station, which is now known as Alameda Point and makes up about one-third of the island,
+But redevelopment at the former Naval Air Station, which is now known as Alameda Point and makes up about one-third of the island, has been slow.